TriplyDB/Documentation/README.md

 - **Custom ID headers**:
 Using the following syntax you are able to assign id's to headers (without having to resort to `html`)

+## Guideline for authors
+- Always start your page with a heading of level 1 (1 hashsign)
+- Subheadings of level 2 (2 hashsigns) will appear as submenu on that page
+- Level 1 links in the menu that only contain subpage will not be clickable until a developer creates a mapping in `docs/js/triply.js`

 ```md
 # Header {#id}
 ```